hieuvp/learning-bash-script/brackets/README.md

 (
   # shellcheck disable=SC2030
-  # SC2030: Modification of str is local (to subshell caused by (..) group).
+  # SC2030: modification of str is local (to subshell caused by (..) group)
   str="ShopBack"
   echo "$str"
 )

 # shellcheck disable=SC2031
-# SC2031: str was modified in a subshell.
-That change might be lost.
+# SC2031: str was modified in a subshell, that change might be lost
 echo "$str"
 ```